grange85/ahfow-database/collections/_dean-wareham-releases/dean-wareham-what-else-do-you-do.md

 ---
 layout: release

+position: database-4
 resource: discography
 section: 03-Compilation
 artistslug: dean-wareham
 initial_release_date: 1990
+albumname: "What Else Do You Do (A Compilation of Quiet Music)"
-albumname: What Else Do You Do (A Compilation of Quiet Music)
+title: "Dean Wareham - What Else Do You Do (A Compilation of Quiet Music)"
 artist: Various artists
 imageurl: https://media.fullofwishes.co.uk/05-dean_wareham/sleeves/dean_quietmusic.jpg
 releases: